CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/12.png "Lab Environment")

-1. Now run the below command to get the Azure Resource Manager identifier of the Azure Arc enabled Kubernetes cluster, you will be using the cluster id in later steps while creating the custom location.
+1. Now run the below command to get the Azure Resource Manager identifier of the Azure Arc-enabled Kubernetes cluster, you will be using the cluster id in later steps while creating the custom location.

     ```
     $clusterID = az connectedk8s show -n Arc-Data-Demo -g azure-arc  --query id -o tsv